Previous development applications and approvals

 Full planning and development certificates

 Full certificates are generally for commercial enterprises.
 A Full Certificate establishes Council's conditions for development approval, states whether or not the conditions have been complied with and describes any outstanding conditions.
-It also outlines details of court judgements and orders in regard to development approvals.

 These certificates state advice of prosecution, or awareness of proceedings for prosecutions, for a development offence in relation to a premises.
 Full certificates provide:

-- the same information provided in both the Limited Certificate and Standard Certificate
+- the same information provided in both the Limited Certificate and Standard Certificate and;

 - details of any current development approval containing conditions, and a statement of fulfilment or non-fulfilment of each condition at a stated day (after the certificate was applied for)